David Altschuler

 Rabbi David Altschuler of Prague (1687-1769) was a biblical commentator and the author of a classic commentary, known as the Metzudot, to the Hebrew Bible's Nevi'im and Ketuvim.
-Altshchuler is also known as the Baal Metzudot, "Master or Author of the Metzudot."
+Altshchuler is also known as the Baal Metzudot, "Author of the Metzudot."

 Biography

 Altschuler was born in Yavoriv in western Galicia.
 His family had its origins in Portugal, but were forced to leave with the expulsion of Jews from Portugal.
 It is reported that upon reaching Prague they built a synagogue using stones from the old Portuguese synagogues they had left, and therefore the family name became Altschuler ("of the old synagogue").
 According to other reports, the family origin was in Provence.

 In the year 5486 (1725-1726) he is recorded as serving as a rabbi or judge of Yavoriv.
 Apparently, after this he served as rabbi of Prague, as did other members of his family.